syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading and Saving the Presentation.md

 'To-Do some manipulation

-'Save the presentation in file system
+'Saves the presentation in file system

 Presentation_1.Save("Output.pptx")